 3: Larkspur (Delphinium spp.)

 Deer will keep well away from the tall spikes of colorful flowers that larkspur produces.
-In fact, these shade-tolerant annuals are literally poison for them!
+In fact, these deer resistant shade annuals are literally poison for them!

 And so you can fill your garden with showy white, magenta, blue, purple and violet flowers in summer and all the way to the end of fall.